Sequoia & Kings Canyon NP Rock Climbing

 Visit the SEKI website for updated road and weather conditions at nps.gov/seki/index.htm

 To access most areas in the Kings Canyon half of the park take Highway 180 out of Fresno.
 For the southern Sequoia areas the best approach is via highway 198 out of Visalia.
 A few backcountry spots around the Obelisk are accessed from trailheads near Wishon Reservoir.
 If you need more specific directions ask Google Maps for help.

-Browse More Classics in Sequoia & Kings Canyon NP
+Browse More Rock Climbing Classics in Sequoia & Kings Canyon NP

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sequoia & Kings Canyon NP:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sequoia & Kings Canyon NP:

 Featured Route For Sequoia & Kings Canyon NP